 How important is your voice in the publication?

 We're very very conscious of our privilege as white, cis, middle-class women and while obviously there's only so much we can do about that within ourselves, in the magazine we have tried to seek as many different voices as we can.
 We wanted to make something we wanted to read and we wanted to read about things that we actually know very little about.
 The idea was to counter the damaging messages about sex that you digested yourself at a formative age, and then produce something we wish we'd got to read six years ago so maybe we could have avoided six years of really bad sex.

 Do you think this is an important time for feminism?

 Feminism is at quite an interesting point right now.
-Not that long ago a lot of people really didn't want to identify as feminist or there was a lot of jargon in the mainstream media – you had Taylor Swift and Katy Perry, these two huge pop female icons, being like 'yeah, I'm not a feminist' – and now it's really mainstream.
-Stylist have feminist issues, Elle has feminist sections: it's become something really popular and topical and it's been rebranded.
+Not that long ago a lot of people really didn't want to identify as feminist or there was a lot of jargon in the mainstream media—you had Taylor Swift and Katy Perry, these two huge pop female icons, being like 'yeah, I'm not a feminist.'
+Now, it's really mainstream.
+Stylist have feminist issues, Elle has feminist sections: It's become something really popular and topical and it's been rebranded.

 Surely it's better that people are talking about feminism and declaring themselves feminist now though?

 Maybe, but also we're just not that crazy about the kind of feminism that's really palatable, and which falls short from asking the kind of uncomfortable questions that feminism needs to ask if it's going to do anything meaningful or changing.
 If you look at these magazines, you have the kind of feminist content like Elle's #morewomen campaign highlighting gender inequality for instance—but then you turn the page and there are still those ads telling you to be a certain kind of thing as a woman or as a man and projecting those very damaging messages about gender and about sexuality.
 It's just hypocritical.

 You say Ladybeard's like an inversion of a women's glossy.
 How does that work in terms of who your target audience is?